Guide

 Texas Responsible AI Governance Act (TRAIGA)

 The Texas Responsible AI Governance Act (TRAIGA) is a forward-looking regulatory framework designed to govern the development, deployment, and use of artificial intelligence systems in Texas.
-With an effective date of September 1, 2025, this legislation introduces strict requirements for high-risk AI systems, focusing on transparency, risk management, and consumer protection while fostering innovation through a regulatory sandbox.
+With an effective date of September 1, 2025, this legislation introduces strict requirements for high-risk AI systems.

 Who Does TRAIGA Apply To?